Free: Healthy Freezer Meals Recipe EbookGet It Now

 Push the vegetables to the sides, making a well in the center.
 Add the butter to the well and let it melt.
 Add the minced garlic.
 Saute without moving for about a minute, until fragrant, then stir into the rest of the vegetables.

 Add the bone broth and coconut aminos.
 Stir fry for 1-2 minutes, until sauce is glossy.
 Adjust salt and pepper to taste, if desired.
-Serve over cauliflower rice.
+Serve over rice or cauliflower rice.

 Serving size: 2/3 cup stir fried vegetables